 GeneCards Summary for ABCC2 Gene

 ABCC2 (ATP Binding Cassette Subfamily C Member 2) is a Protein Coding gene.
-Diseases associated with ABCC2 include Dubin-Johnson Syndrome and Abcc2-Related Altered Drug Metabolism.
-Among its related pathways are Statin Pathway - Generalized, Pharmacokinetics and Phenytoin Pathway, Pharmacokinetics.
-GO annotations related to this gene include transporter activity and protein domain specific binding.
-An important paralog of this gene is ABCC3.
+Diseases associated with ABCC2 include Dubin-Johnson Syndrome and Pseudoxanthoma Elasticum.
+Among its related pathways are Irinotecan Pathway, Pharmacokinetics and Lamotrigine Pathway, Pharmacokinetics and Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include transporter activity and protein domain specific binding.
+An important paralog of this gene is ABCC1.

-Mediates hepatobiliary excretion of numerous organic anions.
+Mediates hepatobiliary excretion of numerous organic anions and conjugated organic anions such as methotrexate, 17beta-estradiol 17-glucosiduronic acid and leukotriene C4 (PubMed:11500505).
+Also transports sulfated bile salt such as taurolithocholate sulfate (PubMed:16332456).
 May function as a cellular cisplatin transporter.